baato/baato-js-geocoder/README.md

 - Attach an event handler for the SearchBar.

 ```
 // attach event handler for the search bar.
-This is fired as we type on the search bar
+This is fired when we select one of the search results.
 searchBar.geocoder.on('select', function (result) {
     searchByPlaceId(result.placeId);
 });